formkit/docs-content/plugins/zod.md

 To use the Zod plugin we need to import the `createZodPlugin` function from `@formkit/zod`, call the `createZodPlugin` function to create receive our `zodPlugin` and `submitHandler`, and then add them both to our FormKit form.

-The `createZodplugin` function takes two arguments:
+The `createZodPlugin` function takes two arguments:

 - `zodSchema`: The Zod schema that you would like to use to validate against the form.
 - `submitCallback`: a function you would like to run once validation has succeeded on your form — this is where you would handle posting your data to your backend or other submit-related tasks.
 You form data will be provided with full TypeScript support based on your Zod schema.

+The `createZodPlugin` will return a tuple of:

+- `zodPlugin`: The plugin that should be applied to your target form's `plugins` prop.
+- `submitHandler`: The submit handler that should be attached to your form's `@sumbit` action.
+When the form data passes validation of your provided Zod schema your `sumbitCallback` will fire.

 ### For form validation